Luc-Bertin/Instagram-Selfies-Learning/README.md

 Example :

 ```
-## Runnning the script looking for #faceportrait #notselfie and save it as notselfie
+""" Runnning the script looking for #faceportrait #notselfie and save it as notselfie"""

 python Selfie_Instagram.py faceportrait notselfie False
 ```